Wintermute0110/Wintermute0110.github.io/LKESG/EmulationStation.md

 ## Start EmulationStation when the machine boots

+**TODO Move this into the Installation section, renamed it like "Start the X server at boot time".
+When the user wants to run something the Openbox autostart file is changed.**

 Create the **EmulationStation** service file:

 ```
 # File /etc/systemd/system/EmulationStation.service
 [Unit]
-Description = EmulationStation using xinit with Openbox WM and D-Bus
+Description = Run EmulationStation using xinit with Openbox WM and D-Bus
 Requires = dbus.service
 After = systemd-user-sessions.service sound.target network-online.target